-An air purifier will definitely keep your house with fresh and pure air.
+An air purifier will keep your house fresh and pure air.

 8. Omega 3 fatty acids supplements

-However, it is important to consult your vet about the best supplements to go for.
+However, it is essential to consult your vet about the best supplements to go for.
 It will also enhance your dog’s overall health.

 9. Regular grooming

-Grooming will also be effective in eliminating fleas that may reside in unkempt hairs.
+Grooming will also effectively eliminate fleas that may reside in unkempt hairs.

 10. Always brush your dog after drying